syncfusion-content/blazor-docs/blazor/diagram-component/connectors/segments.md

 ## Orthogonal

 Orthogonal segments are used to create segments that are perpendicular to each other.
-Set the segment `Type` as **Orthogonal** to create a default orthogonal segment and need to specify `Type`.
+Set the segment Type as [Orthogonal](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.ConnectorSegmentType.html#Syncfusion_Blazor_Diagram_ConnectorSegmentType_Orthogonal) to create a default orthogonal segment and need to specify Type.
 The following code example illustrates how to create a default orthogonal segment.

 ```cshtml
 @using Syncfusion.Blazor.Diagram